 Here’s an idea.
 Safeway and Starbucks share a location (in some areas).
 Why not help motivate people to use their eco-friendly bags and mugs by adding a game element.
 Give me Karma Points or Enviro-Points each time I use a reusable coffee cup at Starbucks or a cloth bag at Safeway.
 Better yet, extend it to multiple stores and include some kind of chance at a tangible reward.
 For example, if I collected over X number of points I could trade them in for a chance to win an ecotour.
 Even cooler, assign them a value and let me give them to store staff that are especially helpful, or to a local charity.
 Giving lights up the pleasure centers in our brain… cool, eh.

 4. Make not doing the new thing, painful.
 Ok, this is harder but there are some ways to do this without devolving into behaviours like snapping your own wrist with a rubber band – who comes up with this stuff?
 One thing that some of us could and would do – you know who you are – would be to use a Tweet of Shame.
 This is something that is uncomfortable enough to motivate but not so uncomfortable that folks would lie about it to avoid genuine embarrassment.

 I’m going to commit to this, out loud, right here and on social media, in a few minutes.
 That’s #5 btw.
 Committing out loud keeps you accountable, as long as the commitment and consequence are both realistic.

-I commit to admitting, on Twitter, when I relapse and don’t use cloth bags and/or a reusable coffee mug.
+For the next four weeks, I commit to admitting, on Twitter, when I relapse and don’t use cloth bags and/or a reusable coffee mug.